HichemAK/multi-choices-parser/README.md

 - Handle large lists of choices efficiently (e.g. millions of choices).
 - Incremental parsing: Each node and its transitions can be accessed at any moment of the parsing.
 - Extensive testing
-- Supports all Python versions >=3.8
+- Support for all Python versions >=3.8
+- Support for Linux, Windows and MacOS

 ## Usage
 To use the `MultiChoicesParser`, follow these steps: